How Strong Is The American Army - No.1 Militaries In The World and Fact-Check

 Air Force and Air Force Reserve

-The nation's source of air and space power.
-The primary mission of the USAF is to fly planes, helicopters and satellites.
+The country's primary air and space power source.
+The USAF's main goal is to fly aircraft, choppers, and satellites.

 Air National Guard

-When Air National Guard units are used under the jurisdiction of the state governor they are fulfilling their militia role.
-However, if federalized by order of the President of the United States, Air National Guard units become an active part of the United States Air Force.
-They are jointly administered by the states and the National Guard Bureau, a joint bureau of the Army and Air Force that oversees the United States National Guard.
+When units of the Air National Guard are used under a state governor's jurisdiction, they are acting as militias.
+Nonetheless, Air National Guard units become an active component of the US Air Force if they are federalized by an executive order from the US President.
+The National Guard Bureau, a joint bureau of the Army and Air Force that is in charge of managing the US National Guard, administers them in tandem with the states.

 Army and Army Reserve